 A DUI can also go down as a default judgment that is treated by the Illinois Secretary of State’s Department of Motor Vehicles Division as a conviction.
 What that means is if you miss your court dates and a judgment is entered against you that judgment is the equivalent of a conviction for the DMV.
 In these situations, it is imperative that you contact a Chicago DUI lawyer as soon as possible to file the appropriate motions to vacate the default judgment.
 If successful, the motion to vacate will put the DUI case back on the court’s docket but more importantly it would vacate the judgment which would reinstate your driving privileges.

-Anyone that receives a DUI out of state will have his or her Illinois driver’s license revoked.
+This criminal defense attorney in Lemoyne says that anyone that receives a DUI out of state will have his or her Illinois driver’s license revoked.
 The current procedure in place requires the state making the DUI arrest to report to the Illinois DMV that an Illinois resident was arrested for a DUI.
 At this point, Illinois will likely suspend the Illinois driver’s license under its Implied Consent and statutory summary suspension laws.
 If the out of state DUI results in a judgment that judgment will be reported to Illinois.
 Illinois then will revoke the person’s driver’s license.
 Under the current procedure a first-time DUI offender will have his Illinois driver’s license revoked.
 This absurd result will occur even if the first-time DUI offender would have received supervision in Illinois.

 Criminal Consequences for a DUI Conviction